 - Just a 10 µL drop of sample enables more data with less material

-- Regenerate each biosensor chip up to 10 times
+- Reusable Agile biosensor chips provide up to 10 measurements each

 Technical Note: Kinetic Binding Analysis on Agile R100

 - Publication including below figures: Qvit, N., et al. Angewandte Chemie

 - Publication: FEB Increases Signal-to-Noise by 10 Times versus BLI and ELISA

 The figures above show binding activity and selectivity of peptides in vitro, with data taken by Agile R100.
 The first figure shows the selectivity of dPKC and ePKC binding to yMARCKS-Cargo.
 The second figure shows a dose-response curve of dPKC binding to yMARCKS-Cargo.
 Additional info can be found in the Qvit publication in the downloadable literature section.